kitttn/temptest/Build-default-config.md

 ```
 ./build_ara_image.sh  ara svc/bdb2a
 ```

-This builds the SVC firmware.
+This builds the SVC firmware for BDB2.
+The build outputs are:
-Image files are here:

 ```
 ./build/ara-svc-bdb2a/image/nuttx      # ELF file
 ./build/ara-svc-bdb2a/image/nuttx.bin  # Raw binary